Virgin Mobile have closed down their brand in Australia. Here are the best value alternatives on the same network.

 - These plans are better value than Virgin was

 - See our SIM Only page for alternatives on other networks

 This review relates to Virgin Mobile’s SIM Only (postpaid) plans.
 See below for links to the Virgin Mobile prepaid review and other relevant resources which might assist you.

-- Virgin Mobile are an Australian brand that people love.
+- Virgin Mobile were an Australian brand that people loved.

 - They have a suite of SIM Only (postpaid) plans to suit most needs.